0xySan/42fetch/README.md

 	Display a help message.
 - `-c=...`, `--config=...`
 	- Specifies the path to a `.cfg` file if needed.
+- `--no-config`
+	- Disable the text from the config files.
 - `-f=...`, `--flag=...`
 	- Overrides colors with the chosen flag.
 - `-l=...`, `--logo=...`